Australian Greens: 2001–2004

+2004–2007

-In the 2004 federal election the Australian Greens fielded candidates in every House of Representatives seat in Australia.
+In the 2004 federal election, the Australian Greens fielded candidates in every House of Representatives seat in Australia.
 The Greens' primary vote rose by 2.3% to 7.2%.
 This won them two additional Senate seats, taken by Christine Milne in Tasmania and Rachel Siewert in Western Australia, bringing the total to four.
+In New South Wales, the Greens ran John Kaye as their lead Senate candidate but were unsuccessful due to unfavourable preference flows, and Organ lost his seat to Labor's Sharon Bird.

+2007–2010

 The Greens increased their national vote by 1.38 points to 9.04% at the 2007 federal election, with the election of South Australian senator Sarah Hanson-Young taking the number of Greens senators to five.
-Senators Bob Brown (Tas) and Kerry Nettle (NSW) were up for re-election, Brown was re-elected, but Nettle was unsuccessful, becoming the only Australian Greens senator to lose their seat.
+Senators Bob Brown (Tas) and Kerry Nettle (NSW) were up for re-election, Brown was re-elected, but Nettle was unsuccessful, becoming the only Australian Greens senator to lose their seat despite increasing her vote from 2001.

 In November 2008, Senator Christine Milne was elected deputy leader in a ballot contested against Senator Rachel Siewert.

 In 2009, the Greens and the Liberal Party voted to defeat Labor's emission trading scheme legislation after failed negotiations for an emissions cut target.